Congregation of the Priests of Mercy, under the patronage of the Immaculate Conception of the Blessed Virgin Mary.

 Who are We?

-The Congregation of the Fathers of Mercy was founded in 1808, originally under the title of the “Missionaries of France.”
-The community was founded for the purpose of re-evangelizing the French people after the Catholic Faith had been subjected to years of attacks and persecution during the French Revolution.
-It is now an exclusively American community.
-The Generalate of the community is located a few miles outside of Bowling Green, Kentucky.
-The primary apostolate of the Fathers of Mercy is to conduct parish missions and retreats, which are now given throughout the United States, Canada and Australia.
+The Fathers of Mercy is a Marian Congregation of Priests of Pontifical Rite.
+It was founded in 1808, originally under the title of the “Missionaries of France.”
+The community’s purpose was the re-evangelization of the French people after the Catholic Faith had been subjected to years of attacks and persecution during the French Revolution.

 Aware of the crisis of the Faith and the disastrous effects of the French Revolution on the faith of the people, Father Jean Baptiste Rauzan, at the invitation of Cardinal Fesch of Lyons, brought together a small group of priests to form a mission band.

 After the great upheaval and persecution which the Church suffered in France during the Revolution, the clergy and laity sought from heaven extraordinary ways to foster the salvation of souls, for most of the people had left the True Faith.

 At the Fathers of Mercy, we believe in developing the whole man, body and soul, to make him the Soldier of Christ he’s called to be.